cleder/awesome-python-testing/README.md

 - [sure](https://github.com/gabrielfalcao/sure) - An idiomatic assertion toolkit with human-friendly failure messages, inspired by RSpec Expectations and should.js.
 - [PyHamcrest](https://github.com/hamcrest/PyHamcrest) - PyHamcrest is a framework for writing matcher objects, allowing you to declaratively define "match" rules.
 There are a number of situations where matchers are invaluable, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used.
 - [dirty-equals](https://github.com/samuelcolvin/dirty-equals) - A python library that (mis)uses the `__eq__` method to make python code (generally unit tests) more declarative and therefore easier to read and write.
-- [pytest_cache_assert](https://github.com/kyleking/pytest_cache_assert) - Cache assertion data to simplify regression testing of complex serializable data
+- [pytest_cache_assert](https://github.com/kyleking/pytest_cache_assert) - Cache assertion data to simplify regression testing of complex serializable data.

 ## Object Factories